LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/01-GEN.md

 <sup>13</sup> And it came to pass in the six hundredth and first year, in the first [month], the first [day] of the month, the waters were dried up from off the earth: and Noah removed the covering of the ark, and looked, and, behold, the face of the ground was dry.
 <sup>14</sup> And in the second month, on the seven and twentieth day of the month, was the earth dried.
 <sup>15</sup> And God spake unto Noah, saying,
-<sup>16</sup> Go forth of the ark, thou, and thy wife, and thy sons, and thy sons ’ wives with thee.
+<sup>16</sup> Go forth of the ark, thou, and thy wife, and thy sons, and thy sons’ wives with thee.
 <sup>17</sup> Bring forth with thee every living thing that [is] with thee, of all flesh, [both] of fowl, and of cattle, and of every creeping thing that creepeth upon the earth; that they may breed abundantly in the earth, and be fruitful, and multiply upon the earth.
-<sup>18</sup> And Noah went forth, and his sons, and his wife, and his sons ’ wives with him:
+<sup>18</sup> And Noah went forth, and his sons, and his wife, and his sons’ wives with him:
 <sup>19</sup> Every beast, every creeping thing, and every fowl, [and] whatsoever creepeth upon the earth, after their kinds, went forth out of the ark.
 <sup>20</sup> And Noah builded an altar unto the LORD; and took of every clean beast, and of every clean fowl, and offered burnt offerings on the altar.
 <sup>21</sup> And the LORD smelled a sweet savour; and the LORD said in his heart, I will not again curse the ground any more for man’s sake; for the imagination of man’s heart [is] evil from his youth; neither will I again smite any more every thing living, as I have done.
 <sup>22</sup> While the earth remaineth, seedtime and harvest, and cold and heat, and summer and winter, and day and night shall not cease.

 ## Chapter 9

 <sup>1</sup> And God blessed Noah and his sons, and said unto them, Be fruitful, and multiply, and replenish the earth.